chris-aubin-sentient/Flask-OpenAI-API-Example/README.md

 This is a simple example demonstrating how to set up a Flask server that connects to a model provider using the OpenAI API and streams responses to a client using Server-Sent Events (SSE).

+It is important that the events served are formatted correctly according to the SSE spec.
+The spec can be found [here](https://html.spec.whatwg.org/multipage/server-sent-events.html).

 ## Installation
 Clone the repository
 ```